 One anti-aging facial moisturizer we recommend is Formulyst’s Lifting and Wrinkle Smoothing Cream.
 This velvety smooth, fragrance-free cream contains high concentrations of beneficial plant extracts (unlike Clarins Double Serum).
 For example, Moringa seed oil provides intense moisturization, Evodia rutaecarpa fruit extract helps brighten and refine your complexion, and peony extract helps to improve the appearance of skin density for a smoother, recontoured look.

 You may also want to consider Carrot & Stick, a brand that takes a tough love approach to skincare, perfectly balancing the power of plants with cutting edge science.
-Not only is Carrot & Stick good for your skin, it is also good for the environment as the formulas skip harmful chemicals as well as the preservatives, emulsifiers and thickeners commonly found in skincare products.
+Not only is Carrot & Stick good for your skin, it is also good for the environment as the formulas skip harmful chemicals commonly found in skin care products.

 1. J Eur Acad Dermatol Venereol 2019 Nov;33 Suppl 7:15-24.

 2. Indian J Dermatol.
 2016 May-Jun; 61(3): 279–287.